4BangerKovaaks/kovaaks-playlist-compendium/README.md

 # <span style="font-size: larger;">4BangerKovaaks Updated Playlist Compendium & Common Issues </span>

-All Routines will have a difficulty scale from 1-5 (Some missing) 1 being easiest, 5 being hardest)
+All Routines will have a difficulty scale from 1-5 (Some missing), 1 being easiest, 5 being hardest)

+For example (3) 4BK: FMS , the difficulty will then be intermediate, 1-2 beginner, 3 Intermediate, 4, Advanced, 5 very difficult)